Oli McBurnie opens up on "tough" personal turmoil alongside Blades' survival bid

 Oli McBurnie has opened up on the private turmoil of his younger brother being diagnosed with cancer after hailing boss Chris Wilder's "excellent" approach.
 McBurnie shaved his head recently in solidarity with 26-year-old brother Xander, also a professional footballer.

 Xander was diagnosed with Hodgkin's lymphoma, the same type of cancer that affected former Blade David Brooks, recently and is undergoing chemotherapy which has caused hair loss.
-The United striker shaved his head at the same time and speaking ahead of Saturday's game against Fulham, which saw him score one goal and also have another ruled out in a dramatic 3-3 draw, McBurnie said: "As soon as the gaffer found out, he's been excellent.
+The United striker shaved his head at the same time in support of Xander and dedicated his goal in Saturday's 3-3 draw with Fulham to his little brother.

+"It puts everything in to perspective," he said.
+"Coming out here, we've got the best job in the world.
+You think it's hard when we're at the bottom of the league, but he does chemo every Friday and that's hard.
+This isn't hard.
+That goal was for him today.

 "The boys were all buzzing to see him come back.
 Obviously, everyone had a lot of respect and appreciation for the things he did for us and got us to where we've been.
 But for me personally, Chris Wilder, he's been so good for me.
 The first spell, this spell, every time."